manibomma/flutter/sampleapp/README.md

 6. Implementing a Stateful Widget requires 2 classes :
     a. a StatefulWidget class that creates an instance of State class
     b. a State class

+7. Prefixing an identifier with an '_' (underscore) enforces privacy in Dart language